 If you have, then you probably did not dream big enough.

-3. Copy the masters
+3. Copy the Masters

 Sometimes the best way to study the techniques and processes of the great masters is to just try and copy their works.
 This will give you a better understanding of the problems they faced, the strokes they made, the colors they selected and their overall approach to art.

 The objective with copying master artworks is not to try and replicate them, but rather to get a feel for how the artist worked.
+This should only form a small part of your studies though, as it is important you develop your own style.

-4. Consistency is key
+4. Consistency Is Key

--If you want to be a successful self-taught artist, then it is important that you simply put the hours in.
+If you want to be a successful self-taught artist, then it is important that you simply put the hours in.
 Unfortunately, this is the hardest part about being self-taught.

 Most of you will have day jobs and other hobbies.
 You do not have the luxury of studying for 7 hours a day at art school.